 Insurers are looking for key, built in security features, which will hinder your car from being stolen.
 We’re talking alarms, immobilisers, or high security locks fitted by the manufacturer.

 High performance stats may rack you up some impressive bragging rights, but you’ll also be forking out some serious money in insurance bills.
 Statistically speaking, speedy cars and young drivers are more likely to be involved in accidents.
-Young drivers should ditch the 0-60 stats and go for a steady and reliable model to get cheaper deals on their car insurance.
+Young drivers should ditch the 0-60 stats and go for a steady and reliable model to get favourable deals on their insurance.

 The price of the parts

-Companies that specifically offer car insurance for young drivers…
+Companies that specifically offer young driver insurance…

 There are companies that tailor their car insurance packages for young drivers.
 Now, this can be hit and miss.
 They are not always the cheapest, but if you’ve got the time, it’s worth having a look around.